gabihd3/Virustotal_API/README.md

 # Virustotal_API

-This is an project attempt of using VirusTotal API
+In this repository there are some files that use VirusTotal API